Tencent/puerts/doc/unreal/en/dev_environment.md

 **Note: "include" specifies the directories your puerts TypeScript files are located.
 If you wish to store your scripts elsewhere, make sure to update this field accordingly**

 ## Type Safety
 Type safety is the biggest advantage of TypeScript over JavaScript.
-In order for it to work, a deceleration file must be generated.
+In order for it to work, deceleration files must be generated.
 Open up the editor and press the 'Generate' button to produce essential typing files.

 ![generate_dts.png](../..//pic/puerts_gen_dts.png)

-**Note: Regenerating the deceleration file should be done proceeding any C++ related changes**
+**Note: Regenerating the deceleration files should be done proceeding any C++ related changes**

 ## Getting Started With Puerts
 Now that puerts is installed and your TypeScript development environment has been set up, it's time to [get started!](./getting_started.md)